-Our wider strategies for pupil premium funding focused on improving attendance, enhancing pupils' cultural capital by providing a breadth of experiences and working proactively with families to provide support.
-A range of evidence including pupil voice, parent voice and dialogue with staff demonstrated that within the school, disadvantaged pupils were engaged, and well-supported where there were pastoral needs to address, although attendance was slightly below national.
+Our wider strategies for pupil premium funding focused on improving attendance, enhancing pupils' cultural capital by providing a breadth of experiences and working proactively with families to provide support and improve student wellbeing.
+A range of evidence including pupil voice, parent voice and dialogue with staff demonstrated that, within the school, disadvantaged pupils were engaged, and well-supported where there were pastoral needs to address.
+Participation in enrichment activities by disadvantaged pupils increased.